eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

 ### 4. Setting up Eclipse Vorto Payload Normalization Middleware

-The Eclipse Vorto Payload Normalization Middleware is a micro service, written in Java, that consumes data from Eclipse Hono via AMQP and converts the data to semantic data structures, defined as Vorto Function Blocks.
-For this, the middleware utilizes the Mapping Specification, that we created in the previous step.
+As seen in the picture, we will now setup the Eclipse Vorto Payload Normalization Middleware, which is a micro service written in Java, that consumes data from Eclipse Hono via AMQP and converts the data to semantic data structures, defined as Vorto Function Blocks.
+For this, the middleware utilizes the Mapping Specification that we created in the previous step.

+#picture !Todo

 For more information about the Vorto normalization middleware, please follow this [link](https://github.com/eclipse/vorto-examples/blob/master/vorto-hono-subscriber/Readme.md).